Fork me on GitHub

 end

 The Picky::Sources already set this correctly.
-However, if you use an #each source that supplies Picky with symbol ids, you should set the key_format.
+However, if you use an #each source that supplies Picky with symbol ids, you should tell it what format the keys are in, eg. key_format :to_s.

 Identifying in Results